FL-Market: Trading Private Models in Federated Learning: Preliminary

 \section{Preliminary}

-In this section, we introduce the training procedure of federated learning and some basic concepts in local differential privacy.

-\subsubsection{Federated Learning}
+\subsubsection{Federated learning}

-Federated learning (FL) is an emerging framework for collaborative machine learning.
-In a typical FL architecture, there are $n$ data owners $\{1,...,n\}$ who are willing to collaboratively train a machine learning model using their homogenous datasets $D=\{D_1,...,D_n\}$ with the help of an FL server.
-Concretely, a typical FL training process consists of multiple training rounds.
-We show a representative training round below, which is widely known as the FedSGD algorithm \cite{mcmahan2016federated}.
+FL is a privacy-preserving framework for collaborative ML.
+In a typical FL architecture, $n$ data owners $\{1,...,n\}$ collaboratively train an ML model $h_{w}(\cdot)$ using their datasets $\{D_1,..., D_n\}$ under the coordination of an FL server (e.g., the FL broker in FL-Market), where $w$ is a set of model parameters.
+The training process consists of multiple training rounds $1,..., R$.
+We show a training round $r\in [R]$ of the widely-used FedSGD algorithm \cite{mcmahan2016federated} as follows.

-\begin{enumerate}[leftmargin=*] \item \textbf{Model broadcasting}: The server broadcasts a model $h_{w^r}$ in a hypothesis space $\mathcal{H}$ with a loss function $l(\cdot)$, where $w^r$ denotes the model parameters in the round $r$. \item \textbf{Local training}: Each data owner computes a local gradient $g_i$ using her local dataset $D_i=(X_i,y_i)$ (retained on her local side) for minimizing the loss, i.e., $g_i=\nabla_w l(h_{w^r}(X_i),y_i)$. \item \textbf{Gradient aggregation}: The server collects all the local gradients and aggregates them into a global gradient $g^*$ by averaging, i.e., $g^* = \sum_{i=1}^{n} \frac{|D_i|}{|D_1|+...+|D_n|} g_i$ where $|D_i|$ denotes the size of $D_i$. \item \textbf{Model updating}: The server updates the model parameters $w^r$ by the global gradient, i.e., $w^{r+1}=w^r-\eta \cdot g^*$, where $\eta\in R^+$ is a learning rate. \end{enumerate}
+\begin{enumerate}[leftmargin=*] \item \textbf{Model broadcasting}: The server broadcasts model parameters $w^r$ with a loss function $l(\cdot)$. \item \textbf{Local training}: Each data owner $i$ computes a local gradient $g_i$ using her local dataset $D_i=[r_{i,j}]_{j\in[d_i]}$ consisting of $d_i$ records.
+The gradient $g_i$ is the mean gradient of the records, i.e., $g_i=\mathbb{E}_{r \in D_i}[\nabla l(w^r; r)]$. \item \textbf{Gradients aggregation}: The server collects all the local gradients and aggregates them into a global gradient $g^*$ by averaging, i.e., $g^* = \sum_{i=1}^{n} \frac{d_i}{d_1+...+d_n} g_i$ where $d_i$ denotes the size of $D_i$. \item \textbf{Model updating}: The server updates the model parameters $w^r$ by the global gradient, i.e., $w^{r+1}=w^r-\eta \cdot g^*$ where $\eta\in R^+$ is a learning rate. \end{enumerate} In addition, gradient clipping is a widely used method for avoiding the exploding gradient problem \cite{bengio1994learning} where unacceptably large gradients make the training process unstable.
+In this paper, we adopt the gradient clipping method $clip$ \cite{pascanu2013difficulty} that rescales a gradient $g_i$ if its norm cannot be covered by a threshold $L$, i.e., $clip(g_i, L)=g_i\cdot\min(1, \frac{L}{||g_i||_1})$.
+To reduce notational overload, we let each $g_i$ denote the clipped version in the rest of this paper, i.e.,